rzwck/d2l-id/chapter_linear-networks/linear-regression.md

 Kedua, kita berasumsi bahwa derau berperilaku baik (mengikuti distribusi Gaussian).

-To motivate the approach, let us start with a running example.
-Suppose that we wish to estimate the prices of houses (in dollars) based on their area (in square feet) and age (in years).
-To actually develop a model for predicting house prices, we would need to get our hands on a dataset consisting of sales for which we know the sale price, area, and age for each home.
-In the terminology of machine learning, the dataset is called a *training dataset* or *training set*, and each row (here the data corresponding to one sale) is called an *example* (or *data point*, *data instance*, *sample*).
-The thing we are trying to predict (price) is called a *label* (or *target*).
-The independent variables (age and area) upon which the predictions are based are called *features* (or *covariates*).

 Untuk motivasi, mari kita mulai dengan contoh.
 Misalkan kita ingin memperkirakan harga rumah (dalam dolar) berdasarkan luas (dalam kaki persegi) dan usia (dalam tahun).